magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39195-add-to-cart-button-is-inactive-on-the-category-page.md

 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,QPT 1.1.2,Magento,Adobe Commerce,on-premise,cloud infrastructure,Add to Cart,redirect,inactive,Category Page,2.4.2,2.4.2-p1,2.4.2-p2
 ---

-The MDVA-39195 patch solves the issue where the Add to Cart button is inactive on the Category Page when the redirect to cart is enabled.
+The MDVA-39195 patch solves the issue where the **Add to Cart** button is inactive on the Category Page despite the redirect to cart being enabled.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.2 is installed.
 The patch ID is MDVA-39195.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.2.4.

 ## Affected products and versions